nicholas-roether/react-app/README.md

 This template's key features are:

 - It uses typescript
+- It comes with emotion and the css prop for jsx out of the box
-- It uses yarn with PnP for its packages
+- It uses yarn with PnP and zero-installs for its packages
 - It comes with an eslint and prettier configuration
 - By default it adds an MIT license to your project.
 If you want to use a different license, you'll have to change it manually.